Skip to Main Content

 If you are approved for a mortgage, the lender will send closing documents and set a closing date.
 Follow the lender's instructions for paying the down payment and closing costs.

-What to do if you’re not approved for a mortgage
+What do you do if you’re not approved for a mortgage?

 All hope is not lost if the lender doesn't approve you for a mortgage.
 It's a setback, but there are steps you can take to improve your chances of approval when you apply again.